duarteocarmo/BigData_WikipediaInspector/index.md

 My first approach was to use regex, but for detecting overlapping matches it proved to be not the best solution.
 Therefore, I adopted the script provided by our teacher and 'adapted it' to return a list of the matches form a string.

-However, the script provided by the teacher seems to be very slow, therefore, I kept my original regex version of it.
+However, the script provided by the teacher seems to be very slow, therefore, when the amount of pages to parse was very big, I used my regex.

-You can browse them:
+You can browse them in the following links:

 - [Non regex teacher version](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Pattern_Match.py)
 - [Regex "me" version](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Pattern_Match_RE.py)